Florida Delegation at the White House

 Judge Rejects Florida Taxpayer Lawsuit Against Gov. Ron DeSantis Over Disney Decision

-Home / Internet & social media / Judge Rejects Florida Taxpayer Lawsuit Against Gov. Ron DeSantis Over Disney Decision
+Home / News / Judge Rejects Florida Taxpayer Lawsuit Against Gov. Ron DeSantis Over Disney Decision

 Earlier this week, a judge rejected a lawsuit brought by Florida taxpayers in Osceola County.